Enumeration of meanders and Masur-Veech volumes: From arc systems and meanders to square-tiled surfaces

 \subsection{Orientation, marking and weight}

-We have seen in Proposition~\ref{prop:pairs:multicurves:pillowcase:covers} from Section~\ref{ss:pairs:of:multicurves:as:pillowcase:covers} that transverse connected pairs of multicurves on the sphere are in bijection with pillowcase covers of genus 0.
-A pillowcase cover arising from a pair of arc systems has a single horizontal cylinder of height $\frac{1}{2}$.
-In particular, a pillowcase cover arising from a meander has a single horizontal and a single vertical cylinder of height (respectively width) $\frac{1}{2}$.
+We have seen in Proposition~\ref{prop:pairs:multicurves:square:tiled:surfaces} from Section~\ref{ss:pairs:of:multicurves:as:square:tiled:surfaces} that transverse connected pairs of multicurves on the sphere are in bijection with square-tiled surfaces of genus 0.
+A square-tiled surface arising from a pair of arc systems has a single horizontal band of squares.
+In particular, a square-tiled surface arising from a meander has a single horizontal and a single vertical band of squares.

 However, pairs of arc systems and meanders (both in the plane and on the sphere) carry an extra marking.
 Namely, a pair of arc systems comes with a given choice of a top and bottom sides.
-Furthermore, the pillowcase cover corresponding to a \textit{plane} meander has a special square corresponding to the leftmost intersection.
+Furthermore, the square-tiled surface corresponding to a \textit{plane} meander has a special square corresponding to the leftmost intersection.
 Summarizing, we get the following result:

-\begin{Lemma} There is a natural bijection between meanders in the plane and pillowcase covers with a marked oriented vertical side of one of the squares that have a single horizontal and a single vertical cylinder of height (width) $\frac{1}{2}$. \end{Lemma}
+\begin{Lemma} There is a natural bijection between meanders in the plane and square-tiled surfaces with a marked oriented vertical side of one of the squares that have a single horizontal and a single vertical band of squares. \end{Lemma}

-In order to provide exact counting of meanders we present the conventions for counting pillowcase covers and see how these quantities are related to arc systems and meander counting.
-The pillowcase covers considered in Lemma~\ref{lem:bijection:meander:pillowcase:cover} are not well suited for counting.
-We will consider pillowcase covers with a marked \textit{vertex} of the square tiling.
+In order to provide exact count of meanders we present the conventions for count of square-tiled surfaces and see how these quantities are related to arc systems and meander count.
+We will consider square-tiled surfaces with a marked \textit{vertex} of the square tiling.

 \begin{Convention} By convention, the marked vertex is located at the end of the marked oriented vertical edge on the top boundary component of the single horizontal cylinder. \end{Convention}

 Note that the two boundary components of the single horizontal cylinder do not intersect.
 Thus, the marked vertex uniquely defines the top boundary component and, hence, provides us with the canonical orientation of the waist curve of the single horizontal cylinder.